qimingye-creator/qimingye-creator.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zhimin Liao is a Ph.D student in the AIAR Lab at Xi'an Jiaotong University, supervised by Ping Wei.
+His research interests include 3D scene understanding, autonomous driving, and world models.
+He has a strong background in automation and data science, with a Bachelor's degree from Jilin University.